szabolcsdombi/zengl/docs/index.rst

 .. py:method:: Context.buffer(data, size, dynamic) -> Buffer

 **data**
-    | The buffer content represented as ``bytes`` or a buffer for example a numpy array.
+    | The buffer content, represented as ``bytes`` or a buffer for example a numpy array.
     | If the data is None the content of the buffer will be uninitialized and the size is mandatory.
     | The default value is None.